jamesdcheney0/continuing-education/aws/sa-associate/exam-strategy-sessions.md

     - asks for least admin effort.
 RDS is not managed; DDB is.
 Also eventually consistent
     - Using RDS w read-replicas is technically correct, but only partially - is for read-only queries - writing to multiple DB instances NOT SUPPORTED
 - Change Data Capture can be used to xfer data b/w region's DBs, but data conflict resolution is not built in
 - DO NOT READ TOO MUCH INTO THE QUESTIONS.
-MAKE NO ASSUMPTIONS, ONLY GO OFF THE DATA THAT IS THERE
+MAKE NO ASSUMPTIONS, ONLY GO OFF THE INFO THAT IS THERE

+# Exam Strategy: Friday, February 17th, 2023
+- got all the questions right, and they made sense in context of what I've been studying this week